 The agreement identified eight measures that would be followed by the identified parties.
-The measures generally included: 1) a revised gate operation schedule for Red Bluff Diversion Dam; 2) implementing a thermal control at Shasta Reservoir; 3) correcting pollution from Spring
+The measures generally included: 1) a revised gate operation schedule for Red Bluff Diversion Dam;

 1 Pages 37 through 39 of FERC's April 18, 2011 Scoping Document 2.